DisCoRD: Discrete Tokens to Continuous Motion via Rectified Flow Decoding: Conclusion and Discussion

-In this paper, we presented DisCoRD, a novel approach to human motion generation that effectively combines the naturalness of continuous representations with the faithfulness of discrete quantization methods.
-To demonstrate gains in naturalness, we also introduce symmetric Jerk Percentage Error (sJPE), specifically designed to capture subtle artifacts overlooked by traditional metrics.
+In this paper, we present DisCoRD, a novel approach that decodes discrete motion tokens to natural, dynamic human motion using rectified flow.
+To demonstrate gains in naturalness, we also introduce symmetric Jerk Percentage Error (sJPE), specifically designed to capture subtle artifacts that were overlooked by traditional metrics.
 Extensive experiments across text-to-motion, co-speech gesture, and music-to-dance tasks demonstrate that DisCoRD consistently achieves state-of-the-art performance, providing a versatile solution adaptable to various discrete-based motion generation frameworks.

-\paragraph{Limitations.} Since our method fundamentally builds on baseline models, it inherits certain limitations associated with these models.
-For instance, if the baseline model cannot generate variable motion lengths, our approach, which shares the same token generation model, may also be restricted by this limitation.
-Additionally, our current method requires a pretrained model as a starting point.
-However, our framework is inherently designed to support end-to-end training, allowing for the possibility of constructing an entirely new encoder from scratch.
-We leave this potential expansion as an avenue for future work.
+While we experimented only on human motion generation, a promising direction would be to expand our framework to discrete talking face, hand motion, or even whole body motion generation.